Krystian19/cactus-app-client-service/README.md

     volumes:
       - ./cactus-app-client-service:/app
     environment:
-      # URL of the service that is running a backend instance
+      # URL of the service that is running a a cactus backend instance
       BACKEND_SERVICE_URL: "http://backend:3000/"
     ports: ['3000:3000']
 ```